 [Section 71A inserted by No. 99 of 1990 s.
 9.]

-72. Amalgamation of organisations
+72. Amalgamated organisations, registration of

 (1) Where 2 or more organisations (in this section referred to as the amalgamating organisations) apply for the registration of a new organisation and the rules of the proposed new organisation are such that the only persons eligible for membership of the new organisation will be persons who, if the amalgamating organisations had remained in being, would have been eligible for membership of at least one of the amalgamating organisations, the new organisation may be registered by authority of the Full Bench.